Grandparent: Involvement in childcare

 Grandparents are changing their roles in contemporary world, especially as they are becoming increasingly involved in childcare.
 According to a 2012 study based on 2010 census and survey data, around 10% of children in the U.S. live in a household including a grandparent.
 Of these, approximately a third live in a household consisting of two parents and a grandparent.
 Likewise, more than 40% of grandparents across 11 European countries care for their grandchildren in the absence of the parents.
 In Britain, around 63% of grandparents care for their grandchildren who are under 16 years old.
 Grandparent involvement is also common in Eastern societies.
 For instance, 48% of grandparents in Hong Kong reported that they are taking care of their grandchildren.
 In China, around 58% of Chinese grandparents who are aged 45 or older are involved in childcare.
 In Singapore, 40% of children from birth to three years old are cared by their grandparents and this percentage is still increasing.
 In South Korea, 53% of children under the age of 6 years old are cared by their grandparents.
 Therefore, grandparents taking care of their grandchildren has become a prevalent phenomenon around the world.

 There are a few reasons why grandparent involvement is becoming more prevalent.
 First, life expectancy has increased while fertility rates have decreased.
 This means that more children are growing up while their grandparents are still alive and able to become involved in childcare.
 In addition, the reduced fertility rates mean that grandparents can devote more attention and resources to their only grandchildren.
 Second, more mothers are involved in the workforce, and thus, other caregivers need to be present to care for the child.
 For instance, in Hong Kong, 55% of grandparents reported that they took care of their grandchild because his or her parents have to work.
-In South Korea, 53% of working mother reported that they once received child care services from their parents.
+In South Korea, 53% of working mothers reported that they once received child care services from their parents.
 Third, the increasing number of single-parent families creates a need for grandparental support.

 The degree of grandparent involvement also varies depending on the societal context, such as the social welfare policies.
 For example, in European countries such as Sweden and Denmark, where formal childcare is widely available, grandparents provide less intensive childcare.
 By contrast, in European countries such as Spain and Italy, where formal childcare is limited, and welfare payment is low, grandparents provide more intensive childcare.
 In Singapore, the grandparent caregiver tax relief was established in 2004, which enables working parents (Singapore citizens with children age 12 and below) whose children are being cared for by unemployed grandparents to receive income tax relief of 3,000 Singaporean dollars.